beheshtiniya/-Modified-the-dataset-using-pseudo-labeling-with-different-confidence-thresholds-for-tree-species-id/README.md

    This script executes 4 self-training iterations for each threshold.
 4. Run `final_test.py` to generate predictions using the trained model, filter the predictions based on IoU, and compute the confusion matrix.
 5. Execute `map.py` to compute the final mAP metric.
-6. Copy the resulting confusion matrices into the appropriate section of the Excel file Explanations are available in [`pseudo_labeling_results_explain.md`](pseudo_labeling _results_explain.md).
+6. Copy the resulting confusion matrices into the appropriate section of the Excel file.
+Explanations are available in [`pseudo_labeling_results_explain.md`](pseudo_labeling_results_explain.md).
 Metrics will be automatically calculated.
 Compare results across thresholds to identify the optimal one.

 ---